cfosseprez/swarmsort/README.md

 # SwarmSort

-**Reliable multi-object tracking: fast, accurate, and easy — perfect for top-view microscopy with hundreds of objects** 🎯
+**Reliable multi-object tracking-by-detection: fast, accurate, and easy — perfect for top-view microscopy with hundreds of objects** 🎯

 <div align="center">